Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 #### _If you miss class_

 I understand, however that there can be various reasons for missing class and that connectivity issues do occur.
-If you miss class for whatever reason, all the information will be available to you on the course Blackboard site, including:
+If you miss class for whatever reason, all the information will be available to you on the course Blackboard site and Collaborative Document, including:
-* Class materials, including hands-on activities, which are publicly available via Github (link will be provided in Blackboard).
+* Link to class materials
-* Classes will be recorded in Zoom, and the video posted to Blackboard.
+* Link to video of class
-* A shard OneDrive document will show information from each class period, including questions asked and links to additional reference information discussed in class.
-The link to the OneDrive document will be provided in Blackboard.
+* Link to Collaborative Document
-* All assignments will be posted to Blackboard.
+* Assignments posted in the Collaborative Document

 ### Continuity Plans